antony-ramos/GuildOps/docs/USAGE.md

 Raid supprimé avec succès
 ```
 * Id should be the id of a raid created by `/guildops-raid-create`
+* It remove all the loots, fails and absences of the raid.

 ### Delete a loot